xiyuan-fengyu/PropertiesToClassIdeaPlugin/README.md

 # PropertiesToClassIdeaPlugin
-A idea plugin to translate a some.properties to a Java Class.
+An idea plugin to translate a some.properties to a Java Class.